zeljko94/currency-exchange-spring-angular/README.md

   - you can use Mockito to mock the API client behaviour.
 - For using the DB in tests, use [TestContainers](https://www.testcontainers.org/)

-### GitLab

-Commit often and with meaningful commit messages.
-You can also break down this application into multiple tickets and organize everything using the GitLab Board.
-Use the issue tracking with the commit message (branch too).

-- Create a Gitlab CI pipeline to test the application each time some new commits are pushed or merged to the `main` branch.

 ### BONUS POINTS:

 - Use [MapStruct](https://mapstruct.org/) to map Entity to DTO models.